x-atlas-consortia/ubkg-api/docs/v2 Release Notes.md

 # Known Limitations and Possible Enhancements

-## Statistical endpoints
+## Long-running endpoints
 The current set of endpoints execute real-time Cypher queries.
-For very large UBKG instances (e.g., the Data Distillery), endpoints that calculate statistics such as count by type can result in errors of two types:
+For very large UBKG instances (e.g., the Data Distillery), some endpoints (especially those that calculate statistics such as counts) can result in errors of two types:
 1. memory-related errors
 2. timeout errors

-Version 2 of the UBKG API does not execute statistical queries that are likely to fail; instead, relevant endpoints suggest workarounds using other endpoints.
+Version 2 of the UBKG API does not execute queries with a known risk of failure; instead, related endpoints suggest workarounds using other endpoints.

+### Examples
-For example, the query behind the _/sabs/codes/details_ will result in an Out of Memory Error (OOME) in the neo4j instance.
-The current workaround is to submit the version of the endpoint that accepts a specific SAB.
+1. The query behind the _/sabs/codes/details_ will result in an Out of Memory Error (OOME) in the neo4j instance.
+The current workaround is to execute the version of the endpoint that accepts a specific SAB.
+2. The query behind the _/node_type/counts_ will result in a query that is likely to exceed timeout.
+The current workaround is to execute the version of the endpont that accepts a specific node type.

 Because a UBKG instance is static, it would be more efficient to calculate relevant statistics during generation in a summary analytical structure (e.g., summary